Shekharey/ePortfolio/README.md

 2. Show confidence and skills in oral communications and presentations.
  - I am still working on my presentation will upload once i am done with it.
 3. Work effectively as part of a team.
- - In week 6 we did mob writing in which we had to team up with two other classmates and solve the given questions which was a mostly about teamwork.[Week 6 ICT.docx](https://github.com/Shekharey/ePortfolio/files/8666365/Week.6.ICT.docx)
+ - In week 6 we did mob writing in which we had to team up with two other classmates and solve the given questions which was a mostly about teamwork.
+[Week 6 ICT.docx](https://github.com/Shekharey/ePortfolio/files/8666365/Week.6.ICT.docx)
 4. Communicative effectively in a professional context.
  -
 5. Define and demonstrate conflict management and resolution strategies.